ARM: Discovering Agentic Reasoning Modules for Generalizable Multi-Agent Systems: Related Works

 \paragraph{LLM based Prompt Optimizers} Recent research has focused on LLMs as prompt optimizers, leveraging their generative and reasoning capabilities to automatically improve prompts within a fixed workflow \cite{zhou2022large, yang2024large, khattab2024dspy,guo2024evoprompt,novikov2025alphaevolve,fernando2024promptbreeder}.
 Notably, evolutionary approaches coupled with deep reflection over rollouts, such as in GEPA \cite{agrawal2025gepa}, have been shown to offer significant advantages in sample efficiency compared to methods that involve updating model weights via Reinforcement Learning.
+Within the MAS framework, these approaches can be viewed as optimizing the individual node (LLM role and prompt) without changing the overall interaction topology.
+Our proposed approach applies this idea to designing the full granular reasoning block (ARM) as a self contained python module.